Patient Information Leaflet

 Consult your doctor before starting to take Diamicron 60 mg, modified-release tablets.

-Low blood sugar levels (hypoglycaemia) may occur:
+Low blood sugar levels (hypoglycemia) may occur:

-The symptoms of high blood sugar levels (hyperglycaemia) may appear when gliclazide has not yet reduced blood sugar levels sufficiently, when you have not followed the treatment prescribed by your doctor, when you take preparations containing St. John's Wort (Hypericum perforatum) (see section “Diamicron 60 mg with other medicines”),or in special situations of stress.
-They may include thirst, dry mouth, dry skin with itching, skin infections, decreased performance and frequent urination.
+The symptoms of high blood sugar levels (hyperglycemia) may appear when gliclazide has not yet sufficiently lowered your blood sugar levels, when you have not followed the treatment prescribed by your doctor, if you take preparations containing St. John's Wort (Hypericum perforatum) (see section "Using Diamicron 60 mg with other medicines"), or in special stress situations.
+They may include thirst, dry mouth, dry skin with itching, skin infections, decreased performance, and frequent urination.

 If these symptoms appear, you should contact your doctor or pharmacist.